Category: Blog

 To see other jobs we’re advertising click here

-We are seeking a skilled and passionate health advocate to join our individual advocacy team on a part-time (three days a week), fixed-term contract for 12 months.
-There is a possibility this role could be extended, subject to funding.
+We are seeking a skilled and passionate health advocate to join our individual advocacy team on fixed-term contract for 2 years.
+We are looking to appoint either one person to a full-time role, or two people to part-time roles.
+There is a possibility these roles could be extended, subject to funding.

 It can be difficult for consumers and patients to navigate the Western Australian health system, or to give feedback if they are unhappy with any aspect of their healthcare experience.
 This role supports health consumers in having their voice heard within the WA health system, while assisting individuals to navigate the health system and assert their rights, and provides assistance through the complaints process when needed.